NicoleJackson89/pp4-recipe-share/README.md

 - As a visitor of the page, a sign up is available to register as a site user and enables recipe adding, likes and commenting on recipe posts.
 - The visitor needs to add a username, email as optional a password and then a confirmation password.
-- After submission of the form the user will be prompted of a successful signing in of the newly created user and directed to the home page where all features become visible.
+- After submission of the form the user will be prompted for a successful signing in of the newly created user and directed to the homepage where all features become visible.
 - For users who have a login already a link is visible for ease of navigation to the correct page.

 <details>